Street Food in Udaipur That Will Satiate Your Hungry Soul

 Shastri sweets and cold house: Located in Shastri circle, this is one of the oldest shops in the city.
 Even though they are popular for sweets, they specialise in Kachoris too.
 They offer two kachoris and chutney for just INR 10.

-JMB Nashta Center: If you are on a food tour in Udaipur, make sure you visit JMB Nashta Center near Chetan Circle, for some of its unique flavours.
-For as low as ?10, you can try out their kachoris.
+JMB Nashta Center: If you are on a food tour to explore the street food in Udaipur, make sure you visit JMB Nashta Center near Chetan Circle, for some of its unique flavours.
+For as low as INR 10, you can try out their kachoris.
 They have varieties like mawa kachori, dal kachori, pyaaz kachori and some more.
 Their pyaaz kachori is argued to be the best in town.

 Palliwal Restaurant: On the Jagdish Temple Road is another popular kachori stall.
 They are known for their rich filling and small-sized kachoris.
 Watch them fry those little domes of happiness, and your heart will crave for more.